MultiVersus: Currencies and Battle Pass

-The Season Pass contains two tiers: Normal, which is free for all players; and Premium, which requires Gleamium to purchase.
+The Battle Pass contains two tiers: Normal, which is free for all players; and Premium, which requires Gleamium to purchase.
 In both tiers, players earn points by completing daily and seasonal missions.
-Obtainable items include gold, toast and cosmetics such as banners and ring-out effects.
+Obtainable items include currencies, characters (up until season three), gem boosters, in-game cosmetics like variants and taunts, and profile cosmetics such as icons and banners.
 Progress in both tiers is tied; if the Premium tier is purchased after progress is made on the Normal tier, all rewards will retroactively be obtained.
+Individual tiers can be purchased with Gleamium.
+The highest battle pass level with an obtainable item is level 70, where players unlock a unique variant for the character that launched alongside it.
+Levels 71 and later grant players a random currency.
+Season four introduces a change to battle passes: with characters being unlocked through "Fighter Road", characters are no longer given as part of the battle pass, and two passes will be made available throughout the season.
+Levels are now capped at 45, with level 46 onward rewarding a random currency.